 The vaccine decreases the likelihood of getting Shingles and it decreases the period of time someone may have pain from Shingles.

-The medical professionals at Infectious Disease Physicians, P.A. offer Zostavax, along with other recommended vaccinations for adults.
+The medical professionals at Infectious Disease Physicians, P.A. offer Shingrix, along with other recommended vaccinations for adults.